simonmichael/hledger_site/src/faq.md

 new-transaction detection which simplify the task of importing new data from banks.

-Compared to hledger, Ledger has some additional power-user features such as the built in value expressions language, and basic lots/capital gains reporting.
-Also, Ledger generates reports up to 10x faster, and using less memory, when files get large.
+Compared to hledger, Ledger has some additional power-user features such as the embedded value expressions language, and some extra automation for tracking lots.
+Also, Ledger uses less memory and is faster
+(partly by providing fewer guarantees, eg date-aware balance assertions/assignments).
+This is most noticeable with larger-than-normal files, where it can run ~10x faster.

 We currently support Ledger's main features: